fshipy/COVIDNet-Assistant/docs/train_eval_inference.md

                    --reduce_lr_plateau_patience 2
 ```
 `model_name` may also have a prefix of `resnet` or `mobilenet`.
+We may also specify `arch_index` to use pre-defined seed design in `Covidnet_assistant/models/utils.py`.
 For more options and information, `python train.py --help`

 ## Evaluation